 Refugee status is recognised with no time limitation on the status, therefore the positive decision granting the refugee status to the individual serves as a permanent residence permit.
 Subsidiary protection status is recognised for a limited period of time with the possibility of extension.
 Usually the period ranges from one to five years.
 Beneficiaries with subsidiary protection are therefore issued a temporary residence permit with the duration of the status.
-Only four persons were granted subsidiary protection in 2019.
+In 2020, 87 individuals were granted refugee status out of which 24 were women.
+Only two persons were granted subsidiary protection in 2020.

-Refugees are issued a card with the validity of 10 years.
+Refugees are issued a card with a validity of 10 years.
 This can be renewed without any difficulty before expiry.
-Normally, however, this will not be necessary since most of them either obtain citizenship or another type of residence within 10 years.
+Normally, however, this will not be necessary since most refugees obtain either citizenship or another type of residence within 10 years.

 Article 92(1)-(2) IPA.

 Official statistics provided by the Migration directorate, January 2021.